nicholastay/passgen/README.md

 $ brew install passgen
 ```

+As it is a fairly simple, portable C99 application, it should be easy enough to follow the steps below for the specific platform with just a standard C compiler.

 ## Compiling

 ```
-# *nix / macOS / mingw (on Windows)
+# *nix / macOS / Windows-MinGW
 $ make
+# (optionally to install into prefix, default target is ~/.local/bin/)
+$ make install

-# Windows, in Developer CMD
+# Windows with MSVC, in MSVC Developer CMD
 $ build_msvc.bat

+# Cross-compile for Win32 via MinGW on Linux
+$ make passgen.exe
+# (for Win64)
+$ make passgen.exe CC_WIN32=x86_64-w64-mingw32-gcc

+# Cross-compile for DOS 16-bit Real Mode via OpenWatcom on Linux
+$ export WATCOM=<path to watcom install>
+$ export PATH=$WATCOM/binl64:$WATCOM/binl:$PATH; export EDPATH=$WATCOM/eddat; export INCLUDE=$WATCOM/h
+$ make passgen.com
 ```

-NOTE: Compilation with mingw will use the fallback RNG for password generation.
-This utilises `rand()` in C, seeded with the time and PID - may be unsafe!
-On Windows with `cl`, \*nix, macOS, Free/OpenBSD, the relevant system calls will be utilised to get better quality randomness.
+NOTE: Compilation under certain modes will fallback to a weaker RNG source.
+This utilises `rand()` in C, seeded with the time and PID - may be quite insecure!
+A modern compiler should warn when compiled in this mode.
+On most modern systems (Windows XP+ with `cl`/`mingw`, \*nix, macOS, Free/OpenBSD), the relevant system calls will be utilised to get better quality randomness.
 See the `_rng` functions for details.

 ## Licence